 Looking for some health lunchbox fillers, or after school snacks?
 These protein energy bites are delicious and packed full of nuts, seeds and dried fruits.

 Don’t miss the chance to have your say!
 We’re looking for parents to get involved and give their feedback on all aspects of family life.
 Find out more here.

 Before you make these protein energy bites, be warned they contain nuts.
-If you’re not a fan of peanut butter you could substitute cashew butter instead.
-However some schools have restrictions on nuts in the classroom due to pupils having allergies so obviously not for school if this is the case.
-Make sure that you get the best quality peanut butter you can to make them as the flavour depends on it.
+If you’re not a fan of peanut butter, you could substitute cashew butter instead.
+However some schools have restrictions on nuts in the classroom due to allergies, so obviously not for school if this is the case.

-- 5 tablespoons of good quality crunchy peanut butter
+- 5 tbsp of good quality crunchy peanut butter

 - 50g sunflower seeds

 - 50g mixed dried fruit (raisins, sultanas, blueberries, cranberries all work well)

 - Heat the frying pan on a medium setting.

 - Put the sunflower seeds into the dry pan and toss them around until you hear them slightly sizzle.
 They will turn a slightly golden colour.